 - Place the bread in 1/2 inch of milk.

 - Drizzle a little olive oil in the bottom of a baking dish.
-Layer the zucchini and eggplant; followed by the bread crumbled and finally the sauce.
+Layer the zucchini and eggplant; followed by the soaked bread crumbled in your hands and finally the sauce; followed by the provolone slices and the scattering of the fresh basil.
 Repeat this process using up all of the eggplant and zucchini.

 - On the final layer finish with mozzarella and grated parmesan cheese.